GPSDD/un-index-connector/README.md

 ## Field correspondence

+The UN API provides little metadata when compared to other data providers, which justifies the lack of fields like "license" or "description".
+It also seems to have datasets with no data (empty `data` section) which this connector handles by not importing those datasets.

 | Field in SDG Metadata     | Field in UN data      | Value         |
 |---------------------------|-----------------------|---------------|
 | userId                    |                       |               |